 About The Risk of Love

-The Risk of Love is a diverse set of 11 songs, ranging from Ballads to Blues to Latin and Jazz influences.
+The song styles range from Ballads to Blues to Latin and Jazz influences.

 'Tis better to have loved and lost